 Dreams were deferred and destroyed.
 Hope was all but gone, withering away due to life as a minority in a system that had no respect, regard and without any remorse for them or their children.
 The system worked for them, and that was all that really mattered.
 Everyone knew it; everyone felt it; everyone saw it; pains of a systemic sort.

 That is not to say that in suburbia, there was nobody experiencing psychological pain.
 The pains felt were not economical to the extent that basic life needs were continuously negotiated and prioritized on a level incomprehensible to most.
-Their pains were not brought on because of skin color or name.
-They were the pains of, what some would consider ‘excess’, privilege and extreme comforts.
+Their pains were certainly not brought on because of skin color or name.
+These were pains amidst what some would consider ‘excess’, privilege and extreme comforts.

 Abuse, neglect, food insecurity, unemployment, ageism, misogyny, and others exist across the board.
 Coping skills are only as sophisticated as that which we are either taught directly, vicariously or by happenstance.
 The coping skills which manifest as central to our ability to engage resilience and continue along a defined journey into being.

 As we seek solutions in the national fight against opioids and other illegal substances, SAMHSA’s[Substance Abuse and Mental Health Services Administration] latest press release stated that the agency looks forward to continuing its role in helping American communities through evidence-based programs in prevention, treatment, and recovery services on behalf of all who have suffered the effects of opioid addiction.